 Good nutrition is a primary concern in our world today.
 Too often parents can't be certain about where the food their children consume comes from or what the myriad of unpronounceable ingredients actually are or the effects those ingredients might have on our health in the future.
 Here at St. John's Lutheran School, we want to put your mind at ease concerning this important issue.

-We have a personal chef, Tori Douglas, who prepares our lunches Monday through Thursday.
-Our menus are ecclectic enough for even the most finicky eater.
+We have a personal chef, Torri Douglas, who prepares our lunches Monday through Thursday.
+Our menus are eclectic enough for even the most finicky eater.
 We have students who once were devout McD's nuggets nuts and junk food junkies now claim that The Wildcat Cafe is their favorite place to eat!

 Another worry many busy parents have is how to continue with a good nutrition program at home.
 Sometimes, between running to and from school, to practice, to the store, etc. the temptation exists to swing by a drive-thru.
 The Wildcat Cafe has thought of that as well.
 We want to help you make wise choices at home too!
 We offer both after-school, pre-game snacks and carry out dinners for the whole family.
 Let the Wildcat Cafe box up and send dinner home with your child.